Get Involved!

 CALL THEMATIC COVERAGE

-The Call for Innovation Transfer Networks is open to all of them, without any thematic weighting or ring-fencing.
-Candidates will need to explain in their application form how their proposal links to the Cohesion Policy Objectives and scope (as presented in Article 5 of the common provisions regulation (EU) 2021/1060 and Article 3 of the ERDF regulation (EU) 2021/1058).
+The Call for Transfer Networks is open to any urban topic, without any thematic weighting or ring-fencing.
+However, Transfer Networks will be based on the 116 Good Practices selected by the URBACT Programme in 2024.
+Candidates will need to explain in their application form how their network proposal links to the Cohesion Policy Objectives and scope (as presented in Article 5 of the common provisions regulation (EU) 2021/1060 and Article 3 of the ERDF regulation (EU) 2021/1058).

 The current Programme integrates the crosscutting EU priorities of digital, green and gender-equal policy-making into its activities.